DiyaVj/preg-edu/README.md

 ## Future plans

-* Incorporate visual and video content from WHO in our blog to improve the quality of information provided to our users.
+* Incorporate WHO visual and video content in the blog for better information quality.
-* Establish 24x7 doctor availability through our platform and partner with hospitals to provide a more comprehensive range of services to our users.
+* Establish 24x7 doctor availability and partner with hospitals for more comprehensive services.
-* Add Indian nuskhe for small problems, which are traditional Indian remedies for minor health issues, to the platform to expand our offerings.
+* Add traditional Indian remedies for minor health issues to the platform.
-* Implement a Nutrition feature that calculates the daily nutrition required and taken by pregnant women to help them maintain a healthy diet.
-* Enable users to sign in to track their health progress after taking the health test.
-* Create a real-time chat room feature for a more user-friendly experience and provide an opportunity for users to connect and support each other.
+* Implement a Nutrition feature, health progress tracking, and real-time chat room for a better user experience.

 ## Team members